HoGentTIN/linux-training-hogent/modules/samba_authentication/030_samba_authentication_theory.md

 ## security = user

-Remember that we set samba\'s security mode to share with the `security = share` directive in the \[global\] section ?
+Remember that we set samba's security mode to share with the `security = share` directive in the \[global\] section ?
 Since we now require users to always provide a userid and password for access to our samba server, we will need to change this.
 Setting